 IMPORTANCE OF THE OFFICE OF PUBLIC PROSECUTOR

 In the case of Laxman Rupchand Meghwani v.
-State of Gujarat and Ors, the Hon’ble Supreme Court has stated that under Code of Civil Procedure (hereinafter CrPC), the Public Prosecutor holds a special status and has a statutory appointment.
+State of Gujarat and Ors, the Hon’ble Supreme Court has stated that under Code of Criminal Procedure (hereinafter CrPC), the Public Prosecutor holds a special status and has a statutory appointment.
 The functions and the duties of a Public Prosecutor are of vital importance to the public.
 The Apex Court has firmly stated that a Public Prosecutor is not just an advocate engaged by the State to conduct its prosecutions.
 In the landmark case of Rajendra Kumar Jain Etc v.
 State Through Special Police, the Supreme Court has firmly stated that the Public Prosecutor is an officer of the Court and therefore, responsible to the Court.
 The office of Public Prosecutor holds great importance which is brought out in Section 321 of CrPC.
 Section 321 of CrPC. deals with the Public Prosecutor’s power to withdraw the prosecution after taking the consent from the Court.
 Similarly, Section 226 states that it is the Public Prosecutor who opens the case for prosecution and thereby putting the trial into the motion.
 Hence, the delegation of the powers of the Public Prosecutors must be cautiously done.

 FAILED ATTEMPT TO RECTIFY THE LOOPHOLES IN THE INTERPRETATION